mapbox/mapbox-gl-native/platform/ios/docs/guides/For Style Authors.md

 string syntax is reminiscent of a spreadsheet formula or an expression in a database query.
 See the
 “[Predicates and Expressions](Predicates and Expressions.md)” guide for an overview of the expression support in this SDK.
+This SDK no longer supports style functions; use expressions instead.

 ### Constant values in expressions